penk/rasti64/README.md

 1 | Kailh choc stabilizers | 1 ⨉ 2U and 1 ⨉ 6.25U
 1 | Pin headers or sockets | 23-pin needed

-## Case
+## Case and Plate

 ![](images/rasti64-bom.jpg)

-The case can be 3D printed (FDM/SLA) or CNC machined using the provided STEP file.
-Featured above is an Aluminum 6061 CNC case with bead-blasted surface finish, and SLA-printed black resin keycaps.
+The showcased model features a case CNC machined from Aluminum 6061 with a bead-blasted finish, and SLA-printed black resin keycaps.

+- The case can be 3D printed (FDM/SLA) or CNC machined using the provided [STEP file](case/rasti64-case-cnc.step).
+- A [DXF file](plate/rasti64-plate.dxf) and an [STL file](plate/rasti64-plate.stl) are also included, providing options for laser cut or 3D printing alternatives to the standard PCB plate.

 ## Firmware